-OpenPET attilizes a standard 32-bit wide Serial Peripheral Interface (SPI) to facilitate serial communications between any parent node and its communication protocol follows a request response architecture, where a parent node writes a command of a communication than reads backs the response.
+OpenPET utilizes a standard 32-bit wide Serial Peripheral Interface (SPI) to facilitate serial communications between any parent node and its children.
+The communication protocol follows a request-response architecture, where a parent node writes a command to a child or multiple children then reads backs the response.